 Today’s topic is not a particularly happy one, but as anyone who has gone through a healing process can tell you avoiding hard topics won’t make them go away.
-Today we’d like to share a few of our thoughts about addiction, specifically as it relates to the holidays.
+Today we’d like to share a few of our thoughts about addiction and the holidays.

 Many people only get to see family members and distant friends a few times a year and the holidays are often one of those times.
 It’s great to see old faces and catch up, but there are often a lot of family issues to deal with over turkey and pie.
 Sibling rivalries can flare up over nothing, old grievances can blossom into new shouting matches, and the behavior and habits of our families can be too close to ignore.